 Head south of Daysland to the Village of Forestburg, rich in agriculture and history.
 There are plenty of opportunities to step back in time.
 Visit the Forestburg Museum, a 1927 Masonic Temple.
 South of town, you will find the Diplomat Mine Interpretive Site – Canada’s only surface coal mining museum, home to one of the largest mobile mining land machines made from riveted construction in 1927.
 Immerse yourself in a historic experience through a Battle River Train Excursions, brought to you by the Friends of the Battle River Railway.
 Check their website at www.battlerivertrain.com for more information about their unique excursions and private charters.
 Coutts Home Hardware is a one-stop shop for all your hardware, camping and household needs.
-The Social Butterfly Val’s offers delicious restaurant meals, as well as gifts, baking and meals to go.
-Book your spot at the Battle River Crossing Resort & Campground or Forestburg Golf & RV Park.
+Play a round of golf and book your camping spot at the Forestburg Golf & RV Park.

 Sticker Station: Forestburg Golf Club

 Open daily to 9pm